Which Simply Nourish recipes get our top ratings?

-Fiber (estimated dry matter content) = 4.4%
+Fiber (estimated dry matter content) = 5.6%

 |Estimated Nutrient Content|

-|Dry Matter Basis||33%||19%||40%|
+|Dry Matter Basis||28%||14%||50%|

-|Calorie Weighted Basis||28%||39%||33%|
+|Calorie Weighted Basis||25%||31%||44%|

-The first ingredient in this dog food is chicken.
-Although it is a quality item, raw chicken contains about 80% water.
+The first ingredient in this dog food is lamb.
+Although it is a quality item, raw lamb contains up to 73% water.
 After cooking, most of that moisture is lost, reducing the meat content to just a fraction of its original weight.

 After processing, this item would probably account for a smaller part of the total content of the finished product.

-The third ingredient is oatmeal, a whole-grain product made from coarsely ground oats.
+The second ingredient is oatmeal, a whole-grain product made from coarsely ground oats.
 Oatmeal is naturally rich in B-vitamins, dietary fiber and can be (depending upon its level of purity) gluten-free.

-The fourth ingredient is brown rice, a complex carbohydrate that (once cooked) can be fairly easy to digest.
+The third ingredient is brown rice, a complex carbohydrate that (once cooked) can be fairly easy to digest.
 However, aside from its natural energy content, rice is of only modest nutritional value to a dog.

-The fifth ingredient is canola oil.
+The seventh ingredient is canola oil.
 Unfortunately, canola can be a controversial item.
-That’s because some worry that canola oil is made from rapeseed, a genetically modified (GMO) raw material.
+That’s because it can sometimes (but not always) be derived from genetically modified rapeseed.

-Yet others cite the fact canola oil can be a significant source of essential omega-3 fatty acids.
+Yet others cite the fact that canola oil can be a significant source of essential omega-3 fatty acids.

 In any case, plant-based oils like canola are less biologically available to a dog than fish oil as a source of quality omega-3 fats.

-After the natural flavor, we find flaxseed, one of the best plant sources of healthy omega-3 fatty acids.
+Next, flaxseed is one of the best plant sources of healthy omega-3 fatty acids.
 Provided they’ve first been ground into a meal, flax seeds are also rich in soluble fiber.

 However, flaxseed contains about 19% protein, a factor that must be considered when judging the actual meat content of this dog food.

-First, chicory root is rich in inulin, a starch-like compound made up of repeating units of carbohydrates and found in certain roots and tubers.
+In addition, chicory root is rich in inulin, a starch-like compound made up of repeating units of carbohydrates and found in certain roots and tubers.